appinho/SADailyCodingProblem/01/README.md

 # Hints

-Try it first on your own, but if you feel stuck look step by step at the following hints
+Try it first on your own, but if you feel stuck have a glance at the following hints one by another:

 * 1: Think about a Brute Force solution.
 Can you do it in O(N^2) where N is the length of the list?
 * 2: What information would be helpful to be stored for future array elements?